syncfusion-content/windowsforms-docs/WindowsForms/TileLayout/Getting-Started.md

 # Getting Started

-The TileLayout can be created through designer or C#.
+The TileLayout can be created through designer or code.
 The following sections describe this.

 ## Through Designer